2004shashwat17/Vahan-Sewak/README.md

 # Vahan Sewak - Vehicle Assistance App

-A comprehensive React Native mobile application for connecting users with verified mechanics for vehicle breakdown assistance.
+A React Native mobile application for connecting users with verified mechanics for vehicle breakdown assistance.
 Built with Expo, Node.js, Express, and MongoDB.

 ## Features